 Letters of Love: A Lenten Meditation for Families

 Don’t let the writing part scare you off, especially if you have littles or reluctant writers.
 While writing is at the core of Letters of Love, it doesn’t always mean forming letters and sentences on paper.
-I’ll walk you through including everyone, from the very young to the very hesitant.
+Drawing, photography, or other forms of commemoration are fine, too.

-When you sign up to join the Letters of Love Lenten Meditation, you’ll get a brief, weekly email with that week’s focus.
-I’ll include flexible activities, prayers and prompts adaptable to any age or ability level.
+When you download the Letters of Love Lenten Meditation, you’ll get a printable packet of handouts for each week.
+It includes flexible activities, prayers and prompts adaptable to any age or ability level.
 By the end of Lent, you’ll have a permanent record of your family’s Lenten journey and a notebook full of letters of love.

 - inspiration from Scripture and the Saints (including St. Augustine, St. Teresa of Avila, St. Therese of Lisieux, St. Bernadette, and more)